 About that so called “thermometer”

 Even top end manufacturers buy cheapo heat indicators (I refuse to call them thermometers) from the lowest bidder.
 These junky dials have ruined more meals and caused more tummy aches than flies on the potato salad.
-You absolutely cannot rely on them because they are often off by 50°F or more and the most important thing a good cook needs is a relaible thermometer.
-Please please please read and heed my Thermometer Buying Guide.
+You absolutely cannot rely on them because they are often off by 50°F or more and the most important thing a good cook needs is a reliable thermometer.
+Please please please read and heed my brass needle valve.

 Be careful with gas